MichaelCade/90DaysOfDevOps/Days/day86.md

 I will be using `KopiaUI-Setup-0.10.6.exe`

-Really quick next next installation and then when you open the application you are greeted with the choice of selecting your storage type that you wish to use as your backup repository.
+Really quick next next installation and then when you open the application you are greeted with the choice of selecting the storage type that you wish to use as your backup repository.

 ![](Images/Day86_Data6.png)

 ### Setting up a Repository

-Firstly we would like to setup a repository using our local NAS device and we are going to do this using SMB, but we could also use NFS I believe.
+Firstly we would like to set up a repository using our local NAS device and we are going to do this using SMB, but we could also use NFS I believe.

 ![](Images/Day86_Data7.png)

-On the next screen we are going to define a password, this password is used to encrypt the repository contents.
+On the next screen, we are going to define a password, this password is used to encrypt the repository contents.

 ![](Images/Day86_Data8.png)

-Now that we have the repository configured we can trigger an adhoc snapshot to start writing data to our it.
+Now that we have the repository configured we can trigger an ad-hoc snapshot to start writing data to it.

 ![](Images/Day86_Data9.png)

-First up we need to enter a path to what we want to snapshot and our case we want to take a copy of our `90DaysOfDevOps` folder.
+First up we need to enter a path to what we want to snapshot and in our case we want to take a copy of our `90DaysOfDevOps` folder.
 We will get back to the scheduling aspect shortly.

 ![](Images/Day86_Data10.png)